Loft Literary Center, The

 Poetry, Fiction, Creative nonfiction, Playwriting, Screenwriting, Children's literature

 The Loft Literary Center

-Founded in 1974 (incorporated in 1975), The Loft Literary Center is one of the nation's leading literary arts centers.
-The Loft advances the artistic development of writers, fosters a thriving literary community, and inspires a passion for literature.
+The Loft is a haven for readers and writers.
+Our mission is to advance the artistic development of writers, foster a thriving literary community, and inspire a passion for literature.

 This work is essential.
 We believe that story, verse, and writing aren’t just nice things to have, or to put up on a shelf, but are core to a full existence.
 At their best, words help us connect, entertain, mourn, provoke, educate, and empathize.